 The Brightness Rating

 You measure the brightness of a helmet light in lumens.
 This value should be as high as possible because it represents the quality of the light you will get, the beam distance says how far it goes, lumens tell you how well you can see in that space.

-However, while lots of lumens is, generally, a good thing.
-You also want to try the light and ensure that it focuses that light well for close up work.
+However, while lots of lumens are, generally, a good thing.
+You also want to try the light and ensure that it focuses that light well for close-up work.

 The Battery Life/Consumption

-The longer the battery life, the fewer replacement batteries you need to carry and that keeps the overall weight of your kit down.
-The good news is that most helmet lights have a low energy consumption and the batteries last for a long time.
+The longer the battery life, the fewer replacement batteries you need to carry, and that keeps the overall weight of your kit down.
+The good news is that most helmet lights have low energy consumption and the batteries last for a long time.

 You won’t be surprised to learn that the lighter you can get your helmet light, the happier you will be.
 Fortunately, the modern lights are so much lighter than they once were that this ought not to be a problem.

 It’s worth noting that there’s often a trade-off between the lightest possible model and the length of battery life.
 The smaller the flashlight, the smaller the battery.

 The more modes you have the better.
 You should, at a bare minimum, have an SOS mode that allows you to easily call for help if the situation requires it.
 You should also have the facility to switch between the two standard modes as we talked about earlier.

 The boost functions, etc. can all add additional value though usually at the cost of a few extra bucks.